JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 # XNAT OHIF Viewer Plugin #

 This is the beta version of the XNAT 1.7 OHIF Viewer plugin.
 This plugin integrates the OHIF Cornerstone-based stand-alone viwer into
 XNAT.
 It replaces previous support for the XimgViewer plugin.

-I am actively working on automating the metadata generation and supporting multi-frame images for the 1.0 release.
+Due to security concerns with server side scripting, installing the plugin currently requires an admin account.

-# Deploying the Pre-built plugin #
+# A) Deploying the Pre-built plugin #

 Deploying your XNAT plugin requires the following steps: